Changissnz/fiction_and_the_western_debt/README.md

 English language, would not refer to itself as the Orient.
-And for that, there is at least the sentiment that satisfaction of control cannot be found in reigning over society and the people, but in knowing the "natural" order of things bound to be free from duty, as the sun rises in the east and sets in the west, the West in imagination is not always of the rugged frontier, depravity and debaunchery, but in an escapade from the confines of indigenity, structuralized culture, Byzantine in design, and Oriental in display of order.
+And for that, there is at least the sentiment that satisfaction of control cannot be found in reigning over society and the people, but in knowing the "natural" order of things bound to be free from duty.
+As the sun rises in the east and sets in the west, the West in imagination is not always of the rugged frontier, depravity and debaunchery, but in an escapade from the confines of indigenity, structuralized culture, Byzantine in design, and Oriental in display of order.
 But on this